milind-prajapat/Pixelate/README.md

 * The arena was converted into a 2-D matrix where a particular node number denoted each square in the arena.
 * A* algorithm determined the shortest path to reach the destination node.
 Here, manhattan distance was used as the heuristic measure.
 Movement through one-ways was considered by disconnecting it from the graph whenever required.
 * The program also supports manual override to run the bot.
+* The bot uses the differential drive for the movements.

 ## References
 1. [Run on Pixelate_Main_Arena](https://drive.google.com/file/d/1H9sOwg9ko8G9HRjU_7ucStvyIivzOJvN/view?usp=sharing)